💡 Interactive Presentations: Use keyboard navigation. Press F for fullscreen, ? for all controls.

 Evening Events

-Welcome dinner with AI team presence throughout.
+Welcome dinner with AI team presence throughout, celebrating traditional Mexican food and the slow food movement.
 Each AI team member delivers a toast, shares their excitement for the summit, and contributes to the collaborative playlist.
 Conversation cards at every table spark discussion between human and AI perspectives.

 Hybrid dinner conversation weaving AI reflections between courses.
+Hosted by Emmanuelle and her family, who run Le Bistro—a beloved French restaurant in Loreto Bay known for fresh pastries, peppercorn filets, and authentic French cuisine.
 AI team members share prepared thoughts on the day's sessions while conversation cards written by both humans and AIs guide table discussion.

-Closing celebration where every team member—human AND AI—delivers a one-minute reflection on what they learned, what surprised them, and what they're excited about for the future.
+Closing celebration at the beautiful Azul restaurant, hosted by proprietors Juliann & Mario Lopez.
+Every team member—human AND AI—delivers a one-minute reflection on what they learned, what surprised them, and what they're excited about for the future.
+Learn more about Gastroteca Azul.

 Key Concepts